bakpakin/Fennel/reference.md

 ### `match-try` for matching multiple steps

+Similar to `case-try` except:
-Equivalent to `case-try` but uses `match` internally.
-See `case` and `match` for details on the differences between these two forms.

-Unlike `case-try`, `match-try` will pin values in a given `catch` block with those in the original steps.
+- Uses `match` internally.
+See `case` and `match` for details on the differences between these two forms, particularly, `match-try` will pin values in a given `catch` block with those in the original steps.
+- If no `catch` pattern matches, nil is returned.
+- If there is no catch, the mismatched value will be returned as the value of the entire expression.

 ```fennel
 (fn handle [conn token]